diffpy/diffpy.utils/README.md

+#diffpy.utils

-diffpy.utils - general purpose shared utilities for the diffpy libraries.
+General purpose shared utilities for the diffpy libraries.

 The diffpy.utils package provides functions to easily find and load data from text files, various utilites related to data parsing and manipulation, and a set